zYeoman/myStars/README.md

 ## Others

+- [coc_adv_index](https://github.com/Bluebear171/coc_adv_index) - Collection list for克苏鲁的呼唤(Call of Cthulhu)
 - [state-of-the-art-result-for-machine-learning-problems](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems) - This repository provides state of the art (SoTA) results for all machine learning problems.
 We do our best to keep this repository up to date.
 If you do find a problem's SoTA result is out of date or missing, please raise this as an issue or submit Google form (with this information: research paper name, dataset, metric, source code and year).
 We will fix it immediately.
 - [nodebestpractices](https://github.com/i0natan/nodebestpractices) - The largest Node.JS best practices list.
 Curated from the top ranked articles and always updated
 - [git-flight-rules](https://github.com/k88hudson/git-flight-rules) - Flight rules for git
-- [every-programmer-should-know](https://github.com/mr-mig/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know
+- [every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know
 - [awesome-tensorflow](https://github.com/jtoy/awesome-tensorflow) - TensorFlow - A curated list of dedicated resources http://tensorflow.org
 - [Acrylic-DNS-Proxy-GUI](https://github.com/miaomiaosoft/Acrylic-DNS-Proxy-GUI) - Acrylic DNS Proxy GUI
 - [awesome-sysadmin](https://github.com/n1trux/awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources.
 - [Best-websites-a-programmer-should-visit](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) - :link: Some useful websites for programmers.
 - [Awesome](https://github.com/Awesome-Windows/Awesome) - :computer:  An awesome & curated list of best applications and tools for Windows.
 - [awesome-acg](https://github.com/soruly/awesome-acg) - A curated list of awesome technologies related to anime, comics, games, light novel, vocaloid
-- [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes) - Over 150 terminal color schemes/themes for iTerm/iTerm2 (with ports to Terminal, Konsole, PuTTY, Xresources, XRDB, and Terminator)
 - [Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.
 - [Become-A-Full-Stack-Web-Developer](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer) - Free resources for learning Full Stack Web Development
 - [design-patterns-for-humans](https://github.com/kamranahmedse/design-patterns-for-humans) - Design Patterns for Humans™ - An ultra-simplified explanation